 Interactive Form 1023

-In late 2013, the IRS made an "Interactive Form 1023" available for 501(c)(3) applicants without making any changes to the underlying Form 1023.
-The Interactive Form 1023 was originally touted as a way to speed up the application process, but has been completely eclipsed by the Form 1023-EZ, a two and a half page "Streamlined" 501(c)(3) application, that made its appearance in mid-2014.
+The "Interactive Form 1023," originally made available in 2013, was also revised in December of 2017.
+The Interactive 1023 was originally touted as a way to speed up the application process, but has been completely eclipsed by the Form 1023-EZ, a two and a half page "Streamlined" 501(c)(3) application, that made its appearance in mid-2014.
 IRS representatives don't even talk about the Interactive 1023 any more in speaking engagements.

 The interactive version has live links to relevant excerpts from the Form 1023 instructions, and to various pages of irs.gov or the “Stay Exempt” site.
 Built-in continuation sheets for responses to most questions have also been added.

 Links to the Form 1023 instructions and user-ready attachments to Form 1023 may be time savers when applicants complete the form.
-Active links to relevant pages of irs.gov,Stay Exempt or 1023 Schedules may also come in handy.
-But that's about all this new i1023 offers to applicants.
+Active links to relevant pages of irs.gov.Stay Exempt or 1023 Schedules may also come in handy.
+But that's about all the Interactive 1023 offers to applicants.
 This form will still have to be filed the old fashioned way - printed and snail-mailed.
-The IRS is NOT offering i1023 users a reduced fee, as the "Cyber Assistant" once promised.
+The IRS is NOT offering users of the Interactive 1023 a reduced fee, as the "Cyber Assistant" once promised.

 This website has only a fraction of the information you can find in Prepare Your Own 501(c)(3) Application.